 So much to do and so little time...
 The scientific community is yearning for Open Science, for training, for opportunities to practise...
 Our consortium and financial possibilities are simply not big enough to answer all the calls.

 What do you personally find most interesting/exciting about the ORION project?

 Already in the first two years, ORION enabled me to work on several fantastic projects: the art-science collaboration on genome editing, the open science podcast, the face-to-face trainings...
 This is what excites me most about ORION: working with fantastic people, learning a lot in the process and achieving tangible results, all while working towards a very desirable goal.

-First of all, I hope that in three years we have reached at least most of our objectives.
+First of all, I hope that we have reached at least most of our objectives.
 I hope for new and surprising results from our co-creation experiments and an appetite for more ORION, in the scientific community and among the public.
 Furthermore, I hope that by then, we have found a way to continue advocating for Open Science beyond the life-time of the ORION-project.